youkergav/Malbench/README.md

     poetry install
     ```
     *Note: Please ensure the your PATH is configured for poetry*
+5. Launch the virtual environment using one of the following methods:
+    - For general use, the virtual environment can be opened with:
+      ```
+      poetry shell
+      ```
-5. If using VSCode: First ensure the [Python extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) is installed.
-Open the `Malbench` folder in VSCode and ensure the Python interpreter is set to use the local poetry `.venv` (you may need to reload VSCode after this).
+    - Alternatively, the virtual environment can be opened in VSCode.
+First ensure the [Python extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) is installed.
+Then, open the `Malbench` folder in VSCode and ensure the Python interpreter is set to use the local poetry `.venv` (you may need to reload VSCode after this).

 ## Usage
 To use Malbench, simply run the following command inside your virtual environment: